Anti-Harassment Policy and Retaliation Policy

 III.
 Reporting Protocol (Incident Reporting Mechanism)

-If you believe you have been subjected to harassment of any kind, from anyone, or witness harassment of any kind or believe there has been some other violation of this policy or Echoing Green’s Code of Conduct, please immediately report the incident directly with a designated Safety Guide, a chaplain, the Vice President of Programs, or the Event Manager at the event, or through the online reporting form.
+If you believe you have been subjected to harassment of any kind, from anyone, or witness harassment of any kind or believe there has been some other violation of this policy or Echoing Green’s Code of Conduct, please immediately report the incident directly to a chaplain, the Head of Impact, the Vice President of Communications or the Event Manager at the event, or through the online reporting form.
 For the online form, you may provide your contact information or you may choose to report anonymously.
 The online form can be found at the following link: https://goo.gl/forms/E0kej44MVA5xzBtY2

-In addition to speaking with them directly in person at the event, you can also reach a designated Safety Guide, a chaplain, the Vice President of Programs, or the Event Manager via email, phone, text, WhatsApp: Kate Hayes, programmatic event lead, (+1) 617-320-1703 or Keno Sadler, VP of Programs, (+1) 770-402-1130.
-They will then escalate the matter to the appropriate person at Echoing Green to conduct an investigation.
+In addition to speaking with them directly in person at the event, you can also reach a chaplain, The Head of Impact, the Vice President of Communications or the Event Manager via email at firstname.lastname@example.org.They will then escalate the matter to the appropriate person at Echoing Green to conduct an investigation.